illinois-impact/gpu-algorithms-labs/README.md

 rai buildtime
 ```

-In your bug report.
+in your report.
 You can also invoke the `rai` command with verbose and debug outputs using

 ```bash
 rai --verbose --debug